kwan1/Food-Safety-App/README.md

-# Getting Started with Create React App
+# Getting Started with Food Safety App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+make sure you have the right library. this update includes react-hook-form

+will need to install this package on the project directory,

+simply run npm i react-hook-form
 ## Available Scripts

 In the project directory, you can run: